I don’t like reading.

 Now, this is quite embarrassing.
 My number is… TWO.
 Yes, I have only ever read, cover-to-cover, two books on the list.
 And they are number 99 – To Kill a Mockingbird (that we had to read in High School and all I really remember is when the teacher finally let us watch the movie and I felt sorry for the dog with rabies) and number 38 – The Great Gatsby (that I read recently and thoroughly enjoyed, even though I supposedly don’t like reading and even though the pont of view thing totally threw me).

 You see, I think that’s my problem.
-I fill my life with so many activites and events that I only ever have 5 minutes here and there to fill with leisure activities such as reading.
-And throw the addition of baby Prince G into the mix and that 5 minutes is more recently reduced to about 1 minute a day.
+I fill my life with so many activities and events that I only ever have 5 minutes here and there to fill with leisure such as reading.
+And throw the addition of a baby into the mix and that 5 minutes is more recently reduced to about 1 minute a day.

 And then there’s my love of writing that always seems to get in the way.
 If I do get a few spare minutes I like to sit down and write… that’s always my first preference.
 In fact, even though I set myself the challenge to read 100 novels before I die, here I find myself writing a blog post about it instead.

 Let’s work out the sums.
 It’s taken me 32 years to read 2 of the world’s greatest novels.
 Going at this rate I will be the ripe old age of 1,584 when I finish the list.
 I better get started.